At the heart of MDR is a conversation between the clergy person and an appointed Bishop’s Reviewer.

 During the review, a number of objectives for the clergy person are identified, which might equally be personal developments or ministry-focused.
 Any further training opportunities or needs are also noted.
 These objectives are shared with those with whom the clergy person works - for example for parish clergy the Area Dean and PCC - to foster understanding and support for the clergy person in achieving these objectives.
 The Lifelong Learning department will also support, as appropriate, the identified training opportunities.

-The summary of the review conversation, written up by the clergy person themselves, will be confidential to the clergy person, Bishop’s Reviewer and the Bishop of Liverpool.
+The summary of the review conversation, written up by the clergy person themselves, will be confidential to the clergy person, Bishop’s Reviewer, the Bishop of Liverpool and the Bishop of Warrington

 Every third year, the review will also include a broader reflection on the development of the clergy person’s calling.
 This will be shared with the bishops, and the Bishop of Liverpool will respond.

-For more information about Ministerial Development Review please contact the Learning Manager, Bob Banton, 0151 705 2101 firstname.lastname@example.org
+For more information about Ministerial Development Review please contact Steve Pierce firstname.lastname@example.org